How to Choose a Bank for Your Small Business?

 If that’s important to you, then look for a bank that uses the latest tech and has the platforms to support your particular needs.

-6. Are you working with the SBA?
+10. Are you working with the SBA?

 If you are applying for an SBA loan, you may want to consider developing a relationship with an SBA lender.
 The SBA lists lending-friendly banks for small businesses and directs business owners toward preferred lenders in their respective states.
 Talk to your loan officer at the SBA about your options for banking and whether you should limit your bank search based on your potential SBA loan.

-7. What services do you need?
+11. What banking services do you need?

 Certain services should be expected from all banks.
 At a minimum, you should look for your bank to provide the following business products: